-In any customer relationship, financial institutions must take steps to verify their client’s identities and the nature of their business.
+Customer Due Diligence (CDD) in banks and other financial institutions must have AML/CFT processes in place to verify their customers’ identities and the nature of their business.

 What is Customer Due Diligence (CDD)?